Biden’s transition contends with probe into son’s finances

 Some of Trump’s children have also faced some legal questions.

-Donald Trump Jr. was scrutinized in special Robert Mueller’s Russia probe for the 2016 meeting he had with a Kremlin-connected lawyer.
-And Ivanka Trump was recently deposed by investigators from the Washington, D.C., district attorney’s office as part of its lawsuit alleging the misuse of inaugural funds.
+Donald Trump Jr. was scrutinized in special counsel Robert Mueller’s Russia probe for the 2016 meeting he had with a Kremlin-connected lawyer.
+And Ivanka Trump was recently deposed by investigators from the District of Columbia attorney general's office as part of its lawsuit alleging the misuse of inaugural funds.

 The Hunter Biden investigation is the latest in a series of politically charged inquiries that the Justice Department has grappled with in the past five years, following probes into Hillary Clinton’s email use and the Trump campaign’s ties to Russia.